GoAdRider/goadrider.github.io/_pages/about.md

 <div class="about-content-en" style="display: none;">
   <h1>About</h1>

-  <h2>Welcome to ThoughtfulAI Blog</h2>
+  <h2>Welcome to NewsLens Blog</h2>

-  <p>ThoughtfulAI is a blog dedicated to exploring various topics in modern society through philosophical and scientific thinking.
+  <p>NewsLens is a blog dedicated to exploring various topics in modern society through philosophical and scientific thinking.
 We aim to discover meaningful insights in a rapidly changing world and to view complex problems from diverse perspectives.</p>

   <h3>Main Topics</h3>